The key difference between PVD and CVD is that the coating material in PVD is in solid form whereas in CVD it is in gaseous form.

-PVD and CVD are coating techniques, which can be used to deposit thin films on various substrates.
+PVD and CVD are coating techniques, which we can use to deposit thin films on various substrates.
 Coating of substrates is important on many occasions.
-Coating can improve the functionality of the substrate; introduce new functionality onto the substrate, protect it from external harmful forces, etc. so these are important techniques.
-Both processes share similar methodologies except few differences; therefore, they are used in different instances.
+Coating can improve the functionality of the substrate; introduce new functionality onto the substrate, protect it from harmful external forces, etc. so these are important techniques.
+Although both processes share similar methodologies, there are few differences between PVD and CVD; therefore, they are useful in different instances.

 What is PVD?

 PVD is physical vapour deposition.
 It is mainly a vaporisation coating technique.
 This process involves several steps.
 However, we do the whole process under vacuum conditions.
 Firstly, the solid precursor material is bombarded with a beam of electrons, so that it will give atoms of that material.

 Secondly, these atoms then enter the reacting chamber where the coating substrate exists.
 There, while transporting, the atoms can react with other gases to produce a coating material or the atoms themselves can become the coating material.
 Finally, they deposit on the substrate making a thin coat.
 PVD coating is useful in reducing friction, or to improve oxidation resistance of a substance or to improve the hardness, etc.